MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 ## What is the Azure CLI interactive mode?

-Azure CLI Interactive Mode (az interactive) provides users with an interactive environment to run Azure CLI commands.
-The interactive mode makes it easier for is new users to learn the Azure CLI’s capabilities, command structures, and output formats.
-It provides auto-completion dropdowns, auto-cached suggestions combined with on the fly documentation, including examples of how each command is used.
-Azure CLI Interactive Mode aims to provide an ideal experience for users learning how to use Azure CLI commands.
+Azure CLI Interactive Mode (az interactive) provides users an interactive environment to run Azure CLI commands.
+The interactive mode makes it easier for you to learn the Azure CLI’s capabilities, command syntax, and output formats.
+It provides autocompletion dropdowns, autocached suggestions combined with runtime documentation, including examples how each command is used.
+Azure CLI Interactive Mode aims to provide an ideal experience for users learning to use Azure CLI commands.

 ## Configure